sKrzysieK/TuToDo/README.md

 TuToDo is a simple task-organization app which allows user to create lists and fill them with todos.

 ## Project status
 Project is still in progress.

-## Changelog:
-25.05.2022
+Adding lists and client-database communication works as intended.
+There're a few functionalities to implement, including adding tasks and removing lists and todos.